The Doc For #VPPence Reported Concerns About Dr. Ronny Jackson In September

 CNN broke the story that Ronny Jackson attempted to intimidate the doctor for Vice President Pence, and that the White House knew that there were concerns about Ronny Jackson even before Donald Trump had his physical completed by Jackson.
 The physician for Mike Pence sent three memos detailing his concerns about Ronny Jackson ahead of the stories of misconduct and dispensing prescription medication without going through proper procedures.

-White House sources who continue to defend Ronny Jackson say that the issues between the Pence’s doctor and Dr. Jackson were simply a difference of opinion between two doctors.
+White House sources who continue to defend Ronny Jackson say that the issues between the Pences’ doctor and Dr. Jackson were simply a difference of opinion between two doctors.
 It was added that the two doctors already had a strained relationship and that Ronny Jackson did nothing wrong in the Pence matter.
 But internal documents tell a different story about Ronny Jackson “overstepping” his authority.

 And yet Trump didn't call for Pence's resignation.
 Hmm. —> Pence's doctor alerted WH aides about Ronny Jackson concerns last fall @CNNPolitics https://t.co/x4415UkXZc